sanyaqaisar/se_project_spots/README.md

 - GitHub
   -multipe user screens
   -Java Script
-  Filling and editing the form fields when opening the modal
+  -Filling and editing the form fields when opening the modal

 ## Deployment